 The following exercises will help you achieve just that, regulate your breathing, and essential life functions, “firing up” your body systems, to perform at their peak, after having left the realm of dreams.
 Just as coffee is thought to increase your Qi, these exercises will have the effect of allowing Qi to flow freely in your body, essentially though stretching out your limbs and muscles, so that blood and lymph might flow easier, enhancing circulation, and through it oxygen and glycogen delivery.

 The first movements of BaDuanJin

-The hand and arm stretches throughout the movement will also loosen up your pectoral, latissimus and deltoid muscles, stretch out your elbows and forearms, while helping your shoulder to return into its most natural position.
-Regularly practising these movements could help you regain the ability of lifting your hands and arms overhead, which is often lost due to a seated and overly-convenient lifestyle.
-(Nothing really is overhead any more, so many of us never really lift the arms up.)
+The hand- and arm-stretches throughout the movement will also loosen up your pectoral, latissimus and deltoid muscles, stretch out your elbows and forearms while helping your shoulder to return to its most natural position.
+Regularly practising these movements could help you regain the ability to lift your hands and arms overhead, which is often lost due to a seated and overly-convenient lifestyle.
+(Nothing really is overhead anymore, so many of us never really lift the arms up.)